About Recycle Rewards

 Who is responsible for operating Recycle Rewards?

-Recycle Rewards will be run by a Scheme Coordinator and a Network Operator, as a split responsibility model which was the chosen model by the Tasmanian Government.
+Recycle Rewards will be run by a Scheme Coordinator and a Network Operator, under a split responsibility model which was the model chosen by the Tasmanian Government.

 TasRecycle has been appointed as Scheme Coordinator and will: